astriaai/headshots-starter/README.md

 - Fill in `your-hosted-url/leap/train-webhook` with https://{your-hosted-url}/leap/train-webhook
 - Fill in `your-webhook-secret` with any arbitrary URL friendly string eg.`shadf892yr398hq23h`
 - Fill in `your-vercel-url` with a url to catch webhooks from Leap.
 This will be your vercel deployment url or Ngrok tunnel locally
+- Fill in `your-blob-read-write-token` using the steps below

 ### 7. Configure [Vercel Blob](https://vercel.com/docs/storage/vercel-blob/quickstart#client-uploads) for image uploads